How do I adjust the placement / alignment of my images?

 If you do not want the text below your image to automatically wrap around the left/right aligned image above it, then you can follow the steps below.

 - First, insert the image into your message.
 When doing this method, you want to make sure the image is at the bottom of the section you are working in.
 In this example, the image is at the bottom of some text that has already been inserted.
 The goal is to left align the image and insert additional text below it.

 - After your image is inserted, use the "Row" element to add a new row directly below the image.

-Once you drop the row in the desired location, you will be able to add additional elements to it.
+Once you drop the row under the image element, you will be able to add additional elements to it.

-- Now you can click on your image and choose to "Left" or "Right" align your image from the options on the right-hand side of the editor.
+- Now you can click on your image and choose to "Left" or "Right" align your image from the "Image Alignment" options on the right-hand side of the editor.

-Once your image is aligned, the text will not wrap around it because it is in the section below the image.
+Once your image is aligned, the text will not wrap around it because it is in the row below the image.

 Another great reason for wanting to use this method of inserting an image is if you have a bunch of text typed out and you want to insert an image in between the text.
-What you can do is separate your text into two separate paragraph blocks like above (as opposed to having it all in one paragraph block).
-Then the image can be inserted in between the paragraphs like above.
+What you can do is separate your text into two separate Paragraph blocks like above (as opposed to having it all in one Paragraph block).
+Then the image can be inserted in between the Paragraph blocks as shown in the example above.

 There may be times that you will want to insert multiple images next to each other.
 In the steps below, we will explain how you can insert multiple images next to each within the content of a message.
 The end result will be a block of some text, multiple images lined up horizontally below the text, and then some more text below those images.